bebo-dot-dev/m3u-epg-editor/README.md

 from traceback import format_exception
 ```

-#### installing requests:
+#### installing required modules:
-The python `requests` module is not installed by default when python is installed.
-This script has a dependency on the requests module to enable HTTP requests to be performed; the requests module needs to be installed for this script to work.

-If the requests module is not installed you'll see a runtime error that looks something like this when you attempt to run the script:

-`ImportError: no module named requests`.

-The requests module can be installed with pip i.e. `pip install requests`
+The majority of the modules mentioned above will be installed and available by default because they are a core part of Python

+Python modules that are not included as part of a Python installation that do need to be installed are:

+* `requests`
+* `python-dateutil`
+* `tzlocal`

+i.e `pip install requests python-dateutil tzlocal`
 ***

 #### command line options: